simvue-io/docs/docs/examples/moose.md

   ![The Simvue run UI showing three runs, corresponding to the Copper, Steel and Ceramic mugs.](images/moose_runs.png){ width="1000" }
 </figure>

-if we click on the run for the Ceramic mug, we can go through each of the tabs at the top to check that all of the information from the run has been stored as expected.
+If we click on the run for the Ceramic mug, we can go through each of the tabs at the top to check that all of the information from the run has been stored as expected.
 For example:

 - Description says 'A simulation to model the transfer of heat through a coffee cup filled with hot liquid.'
 - Metadata contains the information we parsed from the MOOSE header, such as the MOOSE version, libmesh version etc